FTMahringer/FTMahringer/README.md

 ## 👨‍💻 About Me

-Hi, I'm **Fynn** — a developer from Austria who loves backend development, Linux and building my own homelab.
+Hi, I'm **Fynn** — a 20 year developer from Austria who loves backend development, Linux and building my own homelab.
-I enjoy learning new technologies, creating useful tools and hosting my own services at home.

 - 🎓 Student at **HTBLA-Steyr**
 - 💻 Coding for 6+ years